 Rose Comb Color Varieties (recognized by the APA):

 Dark Brown, Light Brown, White, Black and Silver.

 Maintenance, Activity Level & Hardiness

 Leghorns are very hardy, adaptable chickens.
 They love to forage and scratch pretty much wherever they find themselves.
-However, they do not eat as much as many other egg-laying breeds.
-This combination makes the breed very cost efficient and practical for free range chicken-keepers/egg-farmers.
+However, Leghorns reputably do not eat as much as many other egg-laying breeds.
+This combination makes them very cost efficient and practical for free range chicken-keepers/egg-farmers.
 However, something to note is that Leghorns are superb fliers.
 For this reason, tall fences are optimal.

-Leghorn hens are generally friendly, inquisitive chickens but some birds can be flighty.
-Leghorn roosters have a shadowy reputation for being aggressive towards people.
+Leghorn hens are generally friendly, inquisitive chickens.
+However, they also have exceptional natural predator instincts.
+Largely for this reason, some leghorns can be flighty.
+Some Leghorn roosters have a shadowy reputation for being aggressive towards people.
 However, not all, or even most Leghorn roosters are this way.